-Where government is a party to conflict/lost control over territory
+Where government is a party to conflict/lost control over territory:

 There may be tensions between building national capacity and protecting children.

 The timely protection of children must be the primary consideration in accordance with humanitarian principles of impartial assistance based on need, and ensuring safety and dignity for the most vulnerable.